AdobeDocs/experience-manager-screens.en/help/user-guide/working-with-screens-player.md

 Enabling the **Admin UI** from the preferences panel allows the user to open the admin settings from the Screens Player.
 Also, if you disable this option from the device dashboard, the user cannot open the Admin UI from the player.

 To view the Admin UI from the Screens Player, long press the top-left corner to open the Admin menu, on your touch-enabled AEM Screens Player, or by using a mouse.
-Information is displayed after registration is complete and the channels are loaded.
+Information is displayed after registration is completed and the channels are loaded.

 >[!NOTE]
 >